 Again, you also want to keep in mind the more different applications you design, the more you have to maintain, which is a big reason why responsive design has become so popular in the coming years so developers only have to keep up with one version that works for everyone.

 Of course, all your development and design efforts with any of these mobile-friendly options will go to waste without an A-game testing strategy.
-By using an arsenal of real devices for testing, you can determine whether your app functions correctly and look goods regardless of device, screen size, OS, or browser.
+By using an arsenal of real devices for testing in addition to mobile emulators and simulators, you can determine whether your app functions correctly and look goods regardless of device, screen size, OS, or browser.

 Additionally, while testers have flocked to the likes of Selenium as an open source option for test automation on web applications, Appium has become the equivalent for mobile testing.
 This will further allow you to speed up testing no matter which method you choose when bringing your users to mobile.